ApurvaDavakhar/Shooting-Game/README.md

 `-timeout`: Exit benchmark after the specified number of seconds.
 Default: 60

-## Releases

-Prebuilt binary packages for Linux and Windows are available on the [GitHub Releases page](https://github.com/cqcallaw/shootergame/releases).

 ## Linux Build Setup

 1. Clone Unreal Engine 5 from source: